knightsUCF/SC/Analysis.md

 <br>

-<h2> Finding Neighbors </h2>
+<h2> 3.
+Finding Neighbors </h2>

-<i> "3) Using these components, a nearest-neighbor graph and shared-nearest-neighbor graph were generated with “k.neighbors” set to 20 by default." </i>
+<i> "Using these components, a nearest-neighbor graph and shared-nearest-neighbor graph were generated with “k.neighbors” set to 20 by default." </i>

 ```R
 pbmc <- FindNeighbors(